-- Structured Data: It is the relational data which is stored in the form of rows and colums.
+- Structured Data: It is the relational data which is stored in the form of rows and columns.

-- Unstructured Data: Texts, pictures, videos etc. are the examples of unstructured data which can’t be stored in the form of rows and coloumns.
+- Unstructured Data: Texts, pictures, videos etc. are the examples of unstructured data which can’t be stored in the form of rows and columns.

 - Semi Structured Data: Log files are the examples of this type of data.